-Note: Please refer to the Asbestos Checklist in Appendix E for further details.
+Note: The above evaluation criteria was also applied to other hazardous materials where applicable.
+Please refer to the Asbestos and Hazardous Materials Checklist in Appendix E & F for further details.

 Lead

 Background Information on Lead

 Lead was a common additive in exterior and hard-wearing paint applications.
 Lead was used to prolong shelf life of paint and to increase its flexibility and durability to wear and weather.
 Acute exposure to lead by inhalation or ingestion may cause headaches, fatigue, nausea, abdominal cramps and joint pain.
 Chronic exposures can cause reduced haemoglobin production and reduced lifespan.
 It has also been known to impact the body's central and peripheral nervous systems and brain function and has been linked to learning disabilities in children.